 There are a few reasons:

-- I’m a bored with writing about it, so it’s time to move on.
+- I’m bored writing about it, so it’s time to move on.

-- Most importantly, my internal decision-making pattern has completely changed at this point.
-I no longer get that impulse urge to purchase things.
-Sure there are still things I want from time to time, but I no longer think about buying stuff on a whim (I noticed this after the first two months, and by the end of 90 days my pattern had completely changed).
+- Most importantly, my internal decision-making pattern has completely changed.
+I no longer get that impulse to purchase things.
+Sure, there are still things I want, but I no longer buy stuff on a whim (I noticed this after the first two months, and by the end of 90 days my pattern had completely changed).

 I will continue to pursue this resolution for the remaining two-thirds of the year, and I’ll write a recap in January 2012.